grafana/writers-toolkit/docs/sources/structure/topic-types/reference/index.md

    - Add a hyphen between words.

 1. Create an `index.md` file within the reference directory.
-1. Add front matter to the `index` file.
+1. Add front matter to the `index.md` file.

    For more information about front matter, refer to [Front matter](https://grafana.com/docs/writers-toolkit/write/front-matter/).